Related links

 Once you've completed the practical driving test or competency based training, you'll be issued a certificate of competency.

-Hazard perception test
+Practice the hazard perception test

 You must pass a hazard perception test before you can apply for your provisional licence.

 Study the South Australian road rules and regulations before attempting the test.
-Practice the hazard perception test online.

-Booking a test
+Book a hazard perception test

 - learner's permit